rosesori/Implementation-of-a-Linux-Shell/README.md

 YouTube Video for Demo: https://youtu.be/hpprR58c0v8

+IMPROVEMENTS TO DO: Separate functions into a different file/files for an even more organized and cleaner look and look to the code.

+SUMMARY:
 For this programming assignment, I implemented my shell by having my modified skeleton code in the main function, and have that main function call many functions that I had made before it.
 The functions that I made are sectioned neatly at the top of my program, in which it includes functions such as to execute a single command, overwrite stdin or stdout, and more.
 Like most people, I also wrote functions to split/parse a line I needed, to trim a string’s whitespaces, and to  turn a vector of strings into char pointers.
 Some functions I wrote that may be unique compared to other students may be the functions I wrote for my input/output redirection (in_redirect()/out_redirect), to check if a process is a background process (is_bg_process()), and to test if a given command is an “echo” command (test_for_echo()).
 In my main function, I made altercations to the skeleton code given by writing separate code for if it were only one command inputted, and for if there are multiple commands (signified by | for piping needed).